Click on the link below to download the corresponding financial report

 James is a communications and development professional with over ten years' experience in the not-for-profit sector.
 Previously, he has held positions wit IOM - the United Nations Migration Agency and ORBIS International.
 He is an experienced fundraising and development manager and has tailored solutions for industry leaders including Davy, CRH, KPMG, Matheson and Avalon to complement their CSR goals.
 James is currently Head of Communications at Ireland's largest approved housing body, Clúid Housing.
 He holds an M.Phil in European Studies and a BA in French and Spanish, both awarded by Trinity College, Dublin.
 His current focus is on media relations, digital communications, business development and Government relations.

 Ria is an Associate Director at Anthesis Group, a global sustainability services and solutions consultancy, where she is primarily focused on building the Group's sustainable apparel and textiles programme.
 Previously, she held sustainability positions at MADE-BY, Primark and Tata Global Beverages.
 Prior to joining Tata, Ria built experience of alternative models of business and trade within a diverse range of organisations in the UK and abroad including The Ethical Tea Partnership, BT and The Township Trust.
 She is a graduate of Common Purpose and holds an MA (Hons) degree in International Business and Languages from Heriot Watt University, Edinburgh.

 Proud winner of the 2018 Good Governance Award.

 The Good Governance Awards recognises and encourages adherence to good governance by nonprofit organisations in Ireland.
-The awards were developed by Carmichael with the support of our partners and leading national bodies in the nonprofit sector.
+The awards were developed by Carmichael with the support of private sector partners and leading national bodies in the nonprofit sector.